abhishekthatguy/aviibuzz/README.md

 You can get more details on [MyWebsite](https://aviibuzz.github.io/aviibuzz/)

+Click ⭐if you like the project.
+Pull Request are highly appreciated.
+Follow me @aviibuzz for technical updates.
  ***

 I focused on the design and implementation of enterprise scaled business solutions.
 I have hands-on experience of designing, developing and troubleshooting large scale driven, multi-threaded applications like ERP, Virtual meeting System ,Automation Suite, PWA.